What’s the Best Way to Contact an STA representative?

 When Is the Parent Meeting and Why Do I Have to Attend?

 Having a parent meeting at the beginning of each production helps everyone to get on the same page, and helps us to go over any details that might be different from show to show.
-Our parent meeting will be is always the during the first rehearsal of a production.
+Our parent meeting will always be held within the first 2 weeks of a production.

 What Should We Know for Rehearsals?